 Thanks to factors like growing network capacity and the emergence of fiber internet, multi-gigabit internet has increasingly become the baseline for a premium internet plan by cost and performance.
 These plans sport transfer speeds of more than 2,000 Mbps and have price tags that regularly blow past the $150 mark.

 That said, there are always a few bad apples in the bunch, and it’s no different among ISPs.
-To pick a few examples, AT&T and Verizon’s prices are consistently higher than other fiber ISPs, while Cox is one of the few ISPs that has increased its prices over time.
+To pick a few examples, AT&T and Verizon’s prices are generally higher than other fiber ISPs, while Cox is one of the few ISPs that has increased its prices over time.

 Hear from real home internet customers